 Excitedly she touches the screen, staring in wonder at the many possibilities.

 Time goes by ever so quickly when you’re having fun, but the iPad running out of power pulls Missy back to reality.
 Checking her watch she gasps.
-She should return the iPad to Taïga’s room before she gets back from school.
+She should return the iPad to Taïga’s things before she gets back from school.
 She realizes she hasn’t taken a shower, nor eaten today.
 And the dog is still outside.
-Grabbing some cookies in the kitchen, she hurries upstairs.
+Grabbing some cookies in the kitchen, she hurries to the bathroom.

 ‘Bah!
 I’ll just keep the tablet in my bag for a while.
 Oh my, time is running.
 I have some poltergeists to exorcise at the Ziggfield’s tonight!’